akz3453/teklifbul-web/README.md

 - Admins have full access
 - Public published demands are visible to all authenticated users
 - Private demands are restricted to owners and admins

+---

+Cloud Agent PR Test: This line was added to verify PR creation.